Bungalow Extension Complete Guide – How to Extend a Single-Storey Bungalow

 They are usually surrounded by low-rise properties, so that you don’t feel cramped by neighbours, and it is likely you’ll have the chance to extend or redevelop more easily than other – more constrained – sites.
 You could create a substantially sized house, or a modest extension with heaps of garden space, depending on your needs.

-We will often look to remove the top of the bungalow and extend upwards to create bedrooms within a new raised roof structure.
+When starting a bungalow extension project, we will often look to remove the top of the bungalow and extend upwards to create bedrooms within a new raised roof structure.
 But first, you need to look at the surrounding area to assess if this is feasible.

 If the bungalow is in the middle of a development of single-storey buildings, it is unlikely that the local planning authority will let you change the street scene so drastically.
-In that case you would need to look at your garden space and consider conventional extension.
+In that case you would need to look at your garden space and consider conventional a bungalow extension.

 Depending on your needs, if the plot has a generous garden and you don’t mind all your accommodation on the ground floor, then I would look to design separate quiet and social sides of the house.
 For instance, I’d try to keep bedrooms in one area of the site, away from the louder living quarters.
 The social zones can connect with your garden spaces and you could go more open plan at this end of the house.